danielpokladek/pixi-particle-system/docs/api/interfaces/UpdateBehavior.md

 # UpdateBehavior\<Config\>

-Interface for behaviors which update particles.
+Interface defining behaviors which update particles on each update cycle.

 ## Extends